 by Tim Thomas

-Yachts for Charter in the Southwest Pacific Indonesian Islands
+Yachts in the Southwest Pacific Indonesian Islands

 We met Asteria, and the traditionally built Indonesian phinisi Silolona, off Sorong, the jump point for any exploration of Raja Ampat.
 It had been a long journey out – from London, via Hong Kong to Bali, then a hop via Makassar on a regional airline across the vast expanse of the Ring of Fire.
 Three days of travel could certainly be mitigated by flying via private jet to Sorong.

 The archipelago comprises four main islands – Misool to the south, Salawati and Batanta in the middle, and Waigeo to the north – surrounded by more than 1,500 smaller islands and islets.
 The whole region is almost entirely untouched.
 There are only a couple of eco-dive resorts on the main islands, and the waters are blissfully traffic-free.
 In fact, in all the time we were there, we only saw a handful of phinisi-style dive charter boats.

 Expedition Charter Yacht Asteria

 Chartering a yacht here is reserved for a handful of Indonesian vessels – Silolona and her new sister Si datu bua being two fine examples of high-end luxury charter with a distinctly and soulfully Indonesian twist.
 The area offers intrepid voyagers a chance to get away from it all in almost paradisiacal isolation.
 Thousands of pristine beaches beckon at every turn, and the scenery is simply spectacular.